LumbaLumbaDarat/toys_shop/readme.rst

 - Create database with name toys_shop
 - Export Database in folder assets/database_sql, File name toys_shop.sql to your database (toys_shop) was created.
 - Hit the url in your browser http://localhost/toys_shop/admin/dashboard/
+- For Everyone who download this, if you was download and change the Code, please dont commit to this Branch.

 ###################
 What is CodeIgniter